rhit-liuy29/CSSE432VPN/README.md

 Network VPN Project

-IMPORTANT: out script were written completely under Windows 10 OS, using any other OS would potentially cause unexpected results.
+IMPORTANT: our script were written completely under Windows 10 OS, using any other OS would potentially cause unexpected results.

 A complete guide to use our code to configure OpenVPN on your own: